Feature request #485

 I.e. "Add a Vector Layer" - it can be an action (menu item), tool tip or window title.
 In other languages it may be required to translate it differently depending on context.
 Currently only way to find phrase context is to write in garbage and then run app and look for garbage.

-#3 Updated by marisn - almost 9 years ago
+#3 Updated by marisn - about 9 years ago

 Replying to [comment:3 macho]: